Key Points

 The Master Black Belt (MBB) of a steel manufacturing plant was reviewing the data from the mold coating process.
 He was perplexed because almost all of the values were 150 microns in thickness, which happened to be the nominal value for the process.

-He knew data was collected and recorded by the operator, so he went to speak to one.
-He was told operators often put down the 150 micron value because any other value would have their supervisor coming over and asking, “What happened?”
-Apparently, the supervisor didn’t understand the concept of process variation.
+Data was collected and recorded by the operator, so he went to speak to one.
+He was told operators often put down the 150-micron value because any other value would have their supervisor coming over and asking, “What happened?”
+The supervisor didn’t understand the concept of process variation.

 The MBB convinced the plant manager to start using X-bar/R charts to monitor the process.
 They chose to sample the process 5 times an hour for one week.
 He also got assurance the operators could record the true values without any repercussions from their supervisor.